mohamed06H/BentoML/README.md

 ```

 ### Serve the model Method 3: containerize the bento with docker
+First build a bento as in method 2, then deploy it with docker
 ```bash
 bentoml containerize iris_classifier:tag
 docker images # new image built